kdmayer/nasa-power-api/README.md

 # nasa-power-api
-Download meteorological data records from Nasa Power
+Download meteorological data records from Nasa Power.

 Simply edit the config.yaml by specifying your latitude, longitude, start date, and end date values.